2026 San Diego Padres season

-The 2026 San Diego Padres season will be the 58th season of the San Diego Padres franchise.
+The 2026 San Diego Padres season is the 58th season of the San Diego Padres franchise.
 The Padres compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
 The team plays its home games at Petco Park.

-At the conclusion of the 2025 Wild Card Series, manager Mike Shildt announced his retirement.
+On May 4th, the Padres were sold to private equity billionaire José E. Feliciano and his wife, artist, investor and entrepreneur Kwanza Jones, for a then-record $3.9 billion.

+Despite having a 50-53 record in late July, the Padres improved late in the season, and on September 24, the Padres clinched the playoffs for the third consecutive season after a 4–2 win against the Dodgers.